 Outbound transmissions use the "SECURITY(SAME)" APPC option.
-This means that the user ID of the channel initiator address space and its default profile (RACF GROUP) are flowed across the network to the receiver with an indicator that the user ID has been ALREADVerified.
+This means that the user ID of the channel initiator address space and its default profile (RACF GROUP) are flowed across the network to the receiver with an indicator that the user ID has already been verified (ALREADYV).